Don't Talk Just Kiss: Critical reception

 Andy Kastanas from The Charlotte Observer wrote, "Not only does it borrow its sound from disco of the '70s, but it borrows one of its personalities.
 Disco diva Jocelyn Brown lends her vocal chords to R.S.F. to make for a rollicking good dance song."
 Alan Jones from Music Weeks RM Dance Update declared it as "a Seventies-flavoured disco groove allowing Jocelyn plenty of opportunities to ad-lib, which she does in her usual paint-blistering manner."
-Johnny Dee from Smash Hits called it "another cracker" and "a brilliant pop record — funny catchy, you can do daft dances to it.
-The lyrics are great too — "Don't talk just kiss/Let your tongue fool around"."
+Johnny Dee from Smash Hits named it "another cracker" and "a brilliant pop record – funny catchy, you can do daft dances to it.
+The lyrics are great too – "Don't talk just kiss/Let your tongue fool around"."